Energetic Nutrition

 Q. Can I use natural progesterone cream with phytoestrogens?

 A. You can use natural progesterone cream with phytoestrogens if you do not have estrogen dominance or a fibrosis condition, such as uterine fibroids or fibrocystic breasts.
-This product is best used by those who are menopausal or post menopausal without being estrogen dominant.
+This product is best used by those who are menopausal or postmenopausal without being estrogen dominant.

-Q. Can natural progesterone cream cause break through bleeding?
+Q. Can natural progesterone cream cause breakthrough bleeding?

-A. Yes, a progesterone deficiency can cause the estrogen receptors to “tune down”; when a woman begins using progesterone cream, this reactivates those receptors; which can temporarily cause buildup of the endometrium, with spotting and irregular bleeding.
+A. Yes, a progesterone deficiency can cause the estrogen receptors to "tune down" when a woman begins using progesterone cream, this reactivates those receptors; which can temporarily cause buildup of the endometrium, with spotting and irregular bleeding.
 Many women find a relief of these estrogenic symptoms within a couple of cycles.

 Q. Why is it suggested to take a break during the month when using a natural progesterone cream?